IsaacScript/isaacscript/docs/function-signatures-custom.md

 This callback is useful because reviving the player after the game things that player should have died will result in the save data for the run getting deleted.

-- When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `PlayerVariant` provided.

 ```ts
 function preCustomRevive(player: EntityPlayer) {}
 ```